colyseus/docs/docs/getting-started/defold-client.md

 Alternatively, you can bind the Colyseus server to port 80.

-### "`rejoin()` is not working on iOS!"
+### "`reconnect()` is not working on iOS!"

 If you lock your phone, all WebSocket connections will be closed.
-You can call `rejoin()` to reestablish the session, which needs a workaround for iOS:
+You can call `reconnect()` to reestablish the session, which needs a workaround for iOS:

 ```lua
 function window_callback(self, event, data)